mc0918/LaraVue/README.md

 Unfortunately, this is why we see the raw text appear on screen when viewing favorite lists.

 ## User Features
-Nice-to-have's like pruning and naming lists were not reached.
+Nice-to-have's like naming lists was not reached.
 Instead, I've used placeholders such as generating a unique name for lists when saving them.
 In lieu of feature complete, I have added placeholders where I can to show where in the UI these features would go.
 Modals and nested dropdowns would be next.